Bonk's Adventure: Legacy

 In 2003, Hudson Soft included a 3D remake of Bonk's Adventure in their Hudson Selection series of games released exclusively in Japan for the PlayStation 2 and GameCube consoles.

 Factor 5, developers of the Amiga port, have made the Amiga version of BC-Kid available for free through their company website.

 The TurboGrafx-16 version was released for Wii's Virtual Console on November 22, 2006, and according to informal surveys it has been one of the most purchased games.

 In March 2008, a version for mobile phones was released in Japan.

-Hudson was developing a reboot of the franchise entitled "Bonk: Brink of Extinction" for WiiWare and PlayStation Network.
-With the closure of Hudson, the status and future of this title is uncertain.
+Hudson was developing a reboot of the franchise entitled Bonk: Brink of Extinction for WiiWare and PlayStation Network, but the project was later canceled when Hudson was closed.

-On October 19, 2015, it was announced that Bonk's Adventure was given a rating on the Virtual Console for Wii U for a future release.
-After months of rumors, the game finally saw a Wii U release in its TurboGrafx-16 form on July 14, 2016.
+Bonk's Adventure was released on the Virtual Console for Wii U on July 14, 2016, in its TurboGrafx-16 form.
 The PC Engine version of the game (fully in Japanese) was included on every regional variant of the TurboGrafx-16 Mini which was released exclusively through Amazon on March 19, 2020.